imgproxy/imgproxy/docs/presets.md

 http://imgproxy.example.com/unsafe/thumbnail:blurry:watermarked/plain/http://example.com/images/curiosity.jpg@png
 ```

-All othe URL formats are disabled in this mode.
+All other URL formats are disabled in this mode.